 Teach your children to put their dirty clothing inside a basket as they change clothing, or perhaps just before bedtime.
 This is such a simple chore that even a toddler can do it.

-Important Notes about Daily Household Chores
+Important Notes about Daily Homemaking Chores

 I’ve said it before and I’ll say it again.
 My role isn’t that of a maid.
 I’m a homemaker.
 I’m the manager of the home.
 That means, I can assign tasks to the members of my household.